Faculty, Leadership and Board of Trust

 Dr. Foster holds a Ph.D. in educational leadership and administration from Andrews University, a Master of Science Nursing from Andrews University and a Bachelor of Science Nursing from the University of Michigan.

-Dr. Yolanda Smith is Chair of the DNP and Healthcare Programs at American Sentinel University.
+Dr. Yolanda Smith is Chair of the DNP Programs at American Sentinel University.
 Previously, she was the Chair/Nurse Administrator of the BSN program at Oakwood University, and before that served as nursing faculty where she taught various courses in the classroom and clinical environments.
 She has been in the field of education for over 19 years, eight of which has been devoted to nursing education.
 Dr. Smith has held direct nursing positions in various areas including long-term care, rehabilitative care, care management, pain management, and ambulatory same-day surgery.
 Her research interests include strategies for enhancing student success where her doctoral work focused testing a model to examine the relationship between nurse educators’ intent to use and actual use of evidence-based critical thinking strategies to promote critical thinking skills in nursing students.

 Dr. Smith is a member of various professional organizations including American Nurses Association, Alabama State Nurses Association, National League for Nursing, and Sigma Theta Tau International.
 She is also a Program Evaluator for the Accreditation Commission for Education in Nursing (ACEN).